-1.3.3 Procurement Risk Assessment (PRA)
+1.3.4 Procurement Risk Assessment (PRA)

-The relevant officer shall consult with the Divisional Manager - Audit, Procurement and Operational Finance regarding the need to complete a PRA for all procurement activity exceeding £1,000 in value.
+The relevant officer shall consult with the Divisional Manager - Audit, Procurement and Operational Finance (or nominated officer) regarding the need to complete a PRA for all procurement activity exceeding £25,000 in value.

-1.3.4 Preliminary Estimate Report - Contracts exceeding £1,000,000 in Value Before starting a tendering procedure for a contract likely to exceed £1,000,000 in value the Executive Board shall receive from the appropriate officer a written report on the proposed contract, which shall include an estimate of the probable expense of executing the works, services or supplies in line with the Council's identified needs.
+1.3.5 Preliminary Estimate Report - Contracts exceeding £1,000,000 in Value Before starting a tendering procedure for a contract likely to exceed £1,000,000 in value the Executive Board shall receive from the appropriate officer a written report on the proposed contract, which shall include an estimate of the probable expense of executing the works, services or supplies in line with the Council's identified needs.